7.1 Distribute homeowner guides for home and neighborhood stormwater improvement BMPs and projects

 Performance Measure

-• Comprehensive homeowner BMP guide (print or web-based)
+• Comprehensive homeowner BMP guide (print and web-based)

 • Distribution of 100,000 copies